Packaging History 101: The evolution of coffee packaging

 In 1710, the French create a way to make coffee by soaking ground coffee in a linen bag in hot water and letting it rest until the desired strength is achieved.

+When were coffee bags invented, you ask?
 In 1720, ground coffee in France was packaged in sacks of greased leather or in bags treated on the outside with beeswax.
 This is thought to be the original form of the laminated paper bag and was used to conserve flavor.

 1790 - 1791